HarwinBorger/SpaceFramework/docs/typography/font-classes.md

 **Mixin:** `@include font-preset-classes()`

-If the font-preset-classes classes are not generated, then use the mixin to output the classes.
+Use the mixin to output the classes when font-preset classes are not generated

+---
 ## Font-size classes
 **Classname format:** `.font-size-[size]`